ManuelZ/DLPT-semantic-segmentation/README.md

 ## Data

-The project uses a dataset of 3269 images taken by drones with annotated masks for 12 classes (including the background).
+The project uses a dataset of 3269 images taken by drones with annotated masks for the following 12 classes:

-The 12 classes are the following:
 - background
 - person
 - bike